Nyanguy/Nyanguy/README.md

 - 👷 I’m currently working at QB.
 - 🏆 I've written:
-  - 🤓 a high-perfomance multiprocessing framework to perform data analisys;
+  - 🤓 a high-performance multiprocessing framework to perform data analisys;
   - 🤟 a DSL from scratch;
   - 🤖 a couple of slack-bots for optimised workflow.
   - 🕸 a couple web apps for monitoring.
 [Django/Vue]